+Student Immunization Consent - Hepatitis B Vaccine

+I/We, \\\\\\\\, the parent(s) and/or guardian(s), request that the the Hepatitis B Vaccine for the purpose of immunization.

+Nursing personnel at Hillcrest Educational Centers, Inc. give

+(Student name)

-Student Immuniza tion Consent - Hepatitis B Vaccine I/We, , the parent(s) and/o or guardian(s), request that the Nursing personnel at Hillcrest Educational Cen ters, Inc. give the Hepatitis B Vaccine for the purpose of imm unization.
-(Student name) In giving the informed consent, I am aware o f the following: I/We have read the information sheet (included in effects.
-I/we acknowledge that I/we understand not recommended for pregnant women.
-I/We ack to the benefits or consequences of the immuniza- been read to me/us.
-I/We further certify that any our full understanding.
-I/We desire no further d its contents.
-I/We am/are aw knowledge that there are no ation.
-I/We certify that I/we has questions have been answer vare that the Hepatitis B Vaccine is warrants or assurance with respect have read this consent form, or it has I/We certify that I/we am/are the parent(s) or leg gal guardian(s) of the student named above: (Parent/Guardian Signature) (Date) If consenting person is the student: I certify that I am 18 years of age or older: (Student's Signature) (Date)
+In giving the informed consent, I am aware of the following:

+I/We have read the information sheet (included in this packet) about Hepatitis B, the vaccine and possible side effects.
+I/we acknowledge that I/we understand its contents.
+I/We am/are aware that the Hepatitis B Vaccine is not recommended for pregnant women.
+I/We acknowledge that there are no warrants or assurance with respect to the benefits or consequences of the immunization.
+I/We certify that I/we have read this consent form, or it has been read to me/us.
+I/We further certify that any questions have been answered to my/our satisfaction, with my/our full understanding.
+I/We desire no further disclosure of information.

+I/We certify that I/we am/are the parent(s) or legal guardian(s) of the student named above:

+(Parent/Guardian Signature) (Date)

+If consenting person is the student : I certify that I am 18 years of age or older:

+(Student's Signati ure) (Date)

-Hepatitis B Vaccine Information Statement is located in Appendix A
+Hepatitis B Vaccine Information Statement

+is located in Appendix A